Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

-It is obvious that the Schr\"{o}dinger-like equation of the left-handed gravitino KK modes (\ref{EoL}) is the one of the right-handed fermion KK modes (\ref{ScheqRight}), and the Schr\"{o}dinger-like equation for the right-handed gravitino KK modes (\ref{EoR}) is the one of the left-handed fermion KK modes (\ref{ScheqLeft}).
-Therefore, for a five-dimensional Dirac fermion, only the zero mode of the left-handed fermion can be localized on the $f(R)$ brane with the coupling $F(\phi)=\phi$, and the first resonant mode of the right-handed fermion is even.
-This difference between the fermion and gravitino KK modes comes from the difference of their field equations.
+Obviously, the Schr\"{o}dinger-like equation of the left-handed gravitino's KK modes (\ref{EoL}) is the same as that of the right-handed fermion's KK modes (\ref{ScheqRight}), and the Schr\"{o}dinger-like equation for the right-handed gravitino's KK modes (\ref{EoR}) is the same as that of the left-handed fermion's KK modes (\ref{ScheqLeft}).
+Therefore, for a five-dimensional Dirac fermion, only the zero mode of the left-handed fermion can be localized in the $f(R)$-thick brane with the coupling $F(\phi)=\phi$, and the first resonant mode of the right-handed fermion is even.
+This difference between the fermion's and the gravitino's KK modes is generated from the differences in their field equations.
 For a five-dimensional Dirac fermion field with the Yukawa coupling, the field equation reads

-It should be noticed that the sign in front of $\gamma^5$ is plus.
-While for a bulk gravitino, Eq. (\ref{EOM2}) tells us that the sign in front of $\gamma^5$ is minus, which leads to the swap of the above results.
-This difference is very meaningful and it could be a symbol of the distinction between Dirac fermion and gravitino fields.
+Note that the sign in front of $\gamma^5$ is positive.
+For bulk gravitino, Eq. (\ref{EOM2}) proves that the sign in front of $\gamma^5$ is negative, which leads to the swapping of the above results.
+This difference is noteworthy, and it could mark the distinction between the Dirac fermion and gravitino fields.

 In addition, the number of the resonant modes for the gravitino field increases with the coupling constant $\eta$ but decreases with the parameter $b$.
-The relative probability $P$ decreases when the mass of the resonant mode approaches the maximum of the potentials.
-Furthermore, the resonant modes become closer and closer as $m^2$ approaches the maximum of the potentials.
-These results are consistent with that of the Dirac fermion.
+The relative probability $P$ decreases when the mass of the resonant mode approaches the maximum value of the potentials.
+Furthermore, the resonant modes approach each other as $m^2$ approaches the maximum value of the potentials.
+These results are consistent with those of the Dirac fermion.